Toby Tiangco

-Tobias Reynald Tiangco (born November 21, 1967) is a Filipino businessman and politician currently serving as congressman for Navotas' lone district since 2022, a position he previously held from 2010 to 2019.
+Tobias Reynald "Toby" Marcelo Tiangco (born November 21, 1967) is a Filipino businessman and politician currently serving as the representative of Navotas' lone district since 2022, a position he previously held from 2010 to 2019.
 He was also the Mayor of Navotas for multiple terms.

 Early life and education

 Tiangco was born into a middle-class family on November 21, 1967, in Manila.
 He is the son of Chinese mestizo Restituto B. Tiangco and Erlinda Marcelo de Tiangco.
 His father is a second cousin of the broadcaster Mel Tiangco.
 He helped his parents by working at the early age with his brother, John Rey.

 Tiangco attended primary and secondary education at Xavier School in San Juan and later graduated with a Bachelor's degree in Management from Ateneo de Manila University in 1989.

 Business career

 He worked as the Assistant Operation Manager at the Engineering & Maintenance Department of Trans-Pacific Journey Fishing Corporation from 1991 to 1994 and was promoted to General Manager in 1994 and Executive Vice President in 1996.
 Tiangco also worked as the chief executive officer of Pacific Tomich Corporation.